-The Statement of cash revenue and expense is submitted by the public universities as central government institutions on a monthly basis so that the monthly reporting obligation can be fulfilled pursuant to section 7 subsection 3 of Act No. 23/2017 Coll., on the rules of budgetary responsibility (or article 3, par.
-2 point a) of Council Directive 2011/85/EU).
-However, units whose average annual costs of the last two years for which the financial statements are available do not reach the amount of CZK 400 million submit the Statement of cash revenue and expense quarterly (section 3 subsection 3 and 4 of Act No. 25/2017 Coll.).
-For 2018, this exemption concerns 5 units out of a total of 26 public universities.
+The Statement of cash revenue and expense is submitted by local government institutions on a quarterly basis so that the quarterly reporting obligation can be fulfilled pursuant to section 7 subsection 2 of Act No. 23/2017 Coll., on the rules of budgetary responsibility (or Council Directive 2011/85/EU).